This is the default Error Handler in Camel.

 ValidationException and return a fixed response to the caller.

 onException(ValidationException.class) .handled(true) .transform(body(constant("INVALID ORDER"))); from("jetty:http://localhost/myservice/order") .to("bean:validateOrder") .to("jms:queue:order");

 ValidationException is thrown from the

-validateOrder bean, it is intercepted by the DefaultErrorHandler that lets the
+validateOrder bean, it is intercepted by Camel error handler which lets the

-onException(ValidationException.class) handle it, so the Exchange is routed to this onException route, and since we use
+onException(ValidationException.class) handle the exception.
+The Exchange is routed to this onException route, and since we use

 handled(true), then the original exception is cleared, and we transform the message into a fixed response that is returned to jetty endpoint that returns it to the original caller.